OhioIon/riftDriverPi/README.md

 - Test stereo view by watching a side-by-side video in full-screen on YouTube (https://www.youtube.com/results?search_query=3D+side+by+side)

-Hint: In order to disable the screen, stop the driver by pressing the return key on the keyboard
+Hint: Hitting return in the terminal will stop the application.